Mohamed176b/Rotten-Eggs/README.md

 - **JavaScript**: For adding interactivity and dynamic content.

 ### Back-End
 - **External API**: The back-end functionality is powered by an external API that provides data for movies and series.
-This API is used to fetch details like cast, ratings, and others...
+This API is used to fetch details like cast, ratings, and others.
+[Movies Verse](https://www.allthingsdev.co/apimarketplace/movies-verse/666d560bf86d656f8341e0a9)

 ## Project Highlights

 - **User-Friendly Interface**: The website features a clean and intuitive interface that enhances user experience.
 - **Responsive Design**: Optimized for different screen sizes, ensuring accessibility on both desktop and mobile devices.
 - **No Frameworks**: The entire website was built using pure HTML, CSS, and JavaScript without the use of any front-end frameworks, showcasing a strong foundation in core web development skills.
-[Movies Verse](https://www.allthingsdev.co/apimarketplace/movies-verse/666d560bf86d656f8341e0a9)

 ## Installation